fabschurt/scripts/README.md

 * `--do-fix`: by default, the script will do nothing but list the files which have wrong permissions; you have to pass this option to make it actually change the permissions (I like to go on a dry run before diving in for real)
+* `--echo-commands`: with this option, the script will do nothing no matter what, and it will just print the commands that would have been executed

 ### timecodes-to-chapters